Privacy Policy

 Privacy Notice for California Residents

-This Privacy Notice for California Residents supplements the information contained in Munger Tolles’ Privacy Policy and applies to California residents who use the Site.
+This Privacy Notice supplements the information contained in Munger Tolles’ Privacy Policy and only applies to residents of certain U.S. States whose information is processed pursuant to applicable U.S. State law privacy requirements, including the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively, “CCPA”) and the Oregon Consumer Privacy Rights Act (“OCPA”) (collectively, “State Privacy Laws”).
 Any terms defined in the California Consumer Privacy Act of 2018 (“CCPA”), as amended by the California Privacy Rights Act, have the same meaning when used in this supplemental notice.

 Information We Collect